Do Smart Bulbs Work With Dimmer Switches? (Guide To Dimmers)

 Different brands of smart bulbs dim a little differently from each other.
 And this is because the human eye perceives the changes in brightness levels logarithmically.

-You will need a significant drop in lumens for you to notice that your light has dimmed.
+You will need a significant drop in lumens to notice that your light has dimmed.
 Different brands have different approaches to the dimming curve.

 So, to put it simply, if you ask Alexa to turn a particular smart bulb brand on with low light, the result might be different if you do the same thing with another brand of smart bulb.